Supreme Court appears likely to leave issue of partisan gerrymandering to states

 How Supreme Court gerrymandering cases could affect future electionsMarch 26, 201903:00

-"I don't dispute that extreme partisanship is a real danger in our country," said Brett Kavanaugh.
+"I don't dispute that extreme partisanship is a real danger in our country," Justice Brett Kavanaugh said.
 "But there's a fair amount of activity going on in the states to deal with it."

-"I understand it's an extreme case," said Chief Justice John Roberts.
+"I understand it's an extreme case," Chief Justice John Roberts said.
 "But we have to find a rule that will apply to other states" for determining when partisanship is so blatant that it crosses a constitutional line.

 Justice Stephen Breyer proposed a way to identify the worst examples.
 His test would say a line is crossed when a political party in the minority ends up with two-thirds of a state's congressional seats.
 But there appeared to be no takers among his colleagues.